openxpki/openxpki/doc/upgrading.rst

     cd /var/openxpki/; chown www-data webui.log scep.log soap.log rpc.log

-We will fix this in the debian update with the next release.
+We will fix this in the Debian update with the next release.

 Release v1.11
 -------------